luludak/DiTOX/README.md

-# OODE: ONNX Optimizer Debugging Engine
+# DiTOX: Differential Testing of the ONNX Optimizer